rethinkdb/geojson-streetmaps/README.md

 $ python server.py
 ```

-The server process will use the same enviroment variables as the Makefile, but it also accepts commandline flags:
+The server process will use the same environment variables as the Makefile, but it also accepts commandline flags:

 ```
 $ python server.py --help